Former Sacramento principal fired after 2014 sexual, racial harassment allegations

 The report also noted that Cedros gave false and misleading statements to investigators and referred to staff members as “the light-skinned chick” and “pretty boy.”

-District Trustee Christina Pritchett last week echoed Hansen’s view that the board had not been fully informed.
-After The Bee article, she said, the board “went further.”
+District trustee Christina Pritchett last week echoed Hansen’s view that the board had not been fully informed.
+After The Bee article, she said, the board “took appropriate action.”

 “Obviously, there is not a whole lot we can say because it’s a personnel matter,” Pritchett said.